xyliatgithub/EN.650.654-Spring2026/LabTwo/readme.md

 **Questions:** Do you see at which time you started the flooding attack?
 Why is it very distinctive?
 Did the attack end at some point?
 What do you think happened at this point?

+- Run your attacks and capture I/O graph with the SYN cookie mechanism on and off.
+Include the graph for these in your report.

+**Questions:** Do you see difference in graphs while attack was run with SYN cookies on?
+Is it different from the graph when attack was run with SYN cookies off?
+Why is there difference or why not?
+Describe your graphs, compare, explain the results.

-- Repeat the above steps at least four more times for the task below.
+- Repeat the above steps at least four more times each for the task below.
 You need to change the name of the data file everytime, e.g., *capture1.pcap*, *capture2.pcap*, ....
 > You do not need to show the I/O graph for the repeated experiements.
-- Use Wireshark to calculate the average packet size and the average traffic rate (measured in packets per second) for both normal and attack traffic.
+- Use Wireshark to calculate the average packet size and the average traffic rate (measured in packets per second) for both normal and attack traffic with SYN cookies turned on and off.
 Record these values in an Excel spreadsheet.
-Your spreadsheet should include two separate tables: one showing the average packet size and average traffic rate for normal traffic, and the other showing the same measurements for traffic captured during an attack.
+- Your spreadsheet should include three separate tables: one showing the average packet size and average traffic rate for normal traffic, the other showing the same measurements for traffic captured during an attack with cookies on and another showing the measurements for traffic captured during an attack with SYN cookies off.
 > Look at the `Statistics > I/O` graph and locate a point where the attack started, and then use `Statistics > Packet Lengths` with filters to display the packets received before or after that point.
 Check the statistics of the displayed packets.

 ### 4. Statistical Analysis of Normal and Attack Traffic